M29992/basic-portfolio-template/README.md

 })
 ```

-There are additional scripts within the HTML document to gather the current year, use font awsome, and to get google analystics.
+There are additional scripts within the HTML document to gather the current year, use font awesome, and to get google analytics.

 ## 4. Customization and Editing
 ### 4.1.
 Header Section